SW-Latitude-Paint-Review

 Just how good is Sherwin-Williams Latitude?
 With the advancements in modern exterior paint, it’s hard to select a bad product, or is it?

-Of the US paint manufacturers, Sherwin-Williams continues to lead in producing exterior paints that are specific to your needs.
-However, multiple paint options can render unnecessary complexities, lessening the buyer’s experience by becoming convoluted and more challenging to make a confident purchase.
+Of the US paint manufacturers, Sherwin-Williams continues to lead the production of exterior paints specific to your needs.
+However, multiple paint options can create unnecessary complexities, lessening the buyer’s experience by making it more convoluted and challenging to make a confident purchase.

-Sherwin-Williams has discontinued several exterior paints, introducing Lattitude, which takes the best characteristics from each.
+Sherwin-Williams has discontinued several exterior paints and introduced Lattitude, which combines the best characteristics of each.
 Away with Resilience, and here we introduce Lattitude Exterior.

 While some painters see the transition from Resilience to Latitude more as a lateral move, we will cover the seemingly subtle improvements and explain how massive the changes actually are!